-Last Thursday, we talked about the Passive agressive person and why they are the way they are.
+Last Thursday, we talked about the Passive aggressive person and why they are the way they are.

 Today, we are going to discuss what you can actually do to help diffuse their manner of communication.

-It is of tantamont importance to them to be perceived of as nice and likeable.
+It is of tantamount importance to them to be perceived of as nice and likable.
 So much so that they would rather suppress their feelings to the point of misery, rather than have you not be super happy with them and think they are the greatest.

 So you can understand just how frustrated they are.
 And, even resentful.

 If you find that your friend, family member or co worker is silently sabotaging you, or, obstructing your progress, you may want to ask them if there is something that they are upset about.